-Oven Baked Ribs are such an easy, fool-proof way to make ribs without a grill or smoker!
+Oven Baked Ribs are such an easy, fool-proof way to make fall-off-the-bone ribs without a grill or smoker!
+Cooking ribs in the oven is a great way to feed a crowd or get out of the heat!

 The BEST Oven Baked Ribs

 I based this recipe off of my other favorite way to cook ribs (See: Smoked Baby Back Ribs) and they are SO, SO good!
-I know not everyone has a smoker and this is such an easy way to make ribs at home!
+I know not everyone has a smoker and this is such an easy way to make ribs in the oven at home that are bone tender and juicy!
+Feel free to try out our Homemade BBQ Sauce or use your favorite store-bought brand.
+Some of our favorite side dishes to serve with these are Corn on the Cob, Baked Beans, Creamy Coleslaw and Cornbread Muffins for a delicious meal!

 Do Ribs Need to be Washed Before Cooking

 No. Ribs do not need to be washed or rinsed before cooking.
-According to the USDA, this not recommend as it can increase the risk of cross-contamination.
+According to the USDA, this not recommended as it can increase the risk of cross-contamination.

 Should You Take the Membrane Off Ribs

 Yes, you should take the membrane off of the ribs before cooking.
-If you do not remove it, the ribs will be much harder to cut apart after cooking and will be tougher to eat.
+If you do not remove it, the ribs will be much harder to cut apart after cooking and tougher to eat (see pictures below).

 How Do You Remove the Membrane From Ribs